 A population PK model of meropenem was successfully developed, demonstrating large interpatient PK variability.
-This PK model will now be used for Monte Carlo simulations to evaluate the probability of targ meropenem in this patient pop et attainment of current and alternative dosing regimens obulation. of
+This PK model will now be used for Monte Carlo simulations to evaluate the probability of target attainment of current and alternative dosing regimens of meropenem in this patient population.